PLPAcademy/day-3-assignment-RockManPro/README.md

 C) Add Python to PATH
 D) Install all available features

+ANSWER: C) Add Python to PATH

 How do you verify Python installation on any system?

 A) By running python --version
 B) By restarting your computer
 C) By opening the Python installer again
 D) By checking the Programs and Features in Control Panel

+ANSWER: A) By running python --version

 What command is used to install pip on macOS and Linux?